fletchjp/Arduino-mLink/README.md

 Notice that each mLink device has to be given its I2C number as a parameter.

+## mLink_12CH_Servo_Step Examples

+This example has code for the 12 channel servo module

+## mLink_Relay_Blink

+This example detects the number of relays available on the module.

+## PJON_examples

+These examples have PJON BitBang code to communicate between Arduinos.

 ## Other Arduino codes

 Here is a link to [MERG-Arduino-Software](https://github.com/fletchjp/MERG-Arduino-Software) which has other Arduino codes.